 The Whole30 program is not specifically designed to be low in carbohydrates.
 For 30 days, you are asked to eat only meat, seafood, vegetables, fruits and fats, and to stay away from added sugar of any kind: alcohol, grains, legumes, and dairy products.
-It can be a radical approach for someone who is used to eating the standard American diet, which is low in fruits and vegetables, and high in added sugar and fat, and can help you lose weight.
+It can be a radical approach for someone who is used to eating the standard American diet and can help you lose weight.
 A 2003 research in the New England Journal of Medicine found that people on a low-carb diet lost more weight than people on a low-fat diet after 6 months, but not after 12 months.

 If you have certain medical conditions, you should talk to your provider before taking Keto.
 For example, it's not a good diet if you have chronic kidney disease.
 And if you're diabetic and taking insulin, you should adjust your medications before starting a ketogenic diet.
 The Paleo diet gets its name from the Paleolithic era, the Stone Age.

-The Paleo diet gets its name from the Paleolithic era, the Stone Age, basically.
 The idea behind the Paleo diet is that you should only eat foods that can be hunted or harvested by humans in the Paleolithic era.
-For this reason, it is often referred to as the caveman's diet.
-The Atkins diet, the oldest of the modern low-carb diet plans, was originally promoted in the 1970s and has maintained its popularity ever since.
+The Atkins diet was originally promoted in the 1970s and has maintained its popularity ever since.
+It allows for higher amounts of carbohydrates and encourages much more protein from meat, butter, eggs and cheese.
+Bread, pasta, potatoes, cereals, sugary foods, and high-sugar fruits and vegetables are out.